-SoftwareThe software packages for data homogeneization (RHtestsV4) and indices calculation (RClimDex) are based on a very powerful and freely available statistical package R which runs under both MicroSoft Windows and Unix/Linux.
+SoftwareThe software packages for data homogeneization (RHtestsV4) and indices calculation (RClimDex) are based on a very powerful and freely available statistical package R which runs under both Microsoft Windows and Unix/Linux.
 Please see the Quick Guide below to download and install R:

-The software packages are available for download.
+The software packages are available for download at GitHub.

-This RHtestsV4 software package can be used to detect, and adjust for, multiple changepoints (shifts) that could exist in a data series that may have first order autoregressive errors [but excluding daily precipitation data series, for which the RHtests_dlyPrcp package also given below) should be used].
+This RHtestsV4 software package can be used to detect, and adjust for, multiple changepoints (shifts) that could exist in a data series that may have first order autoregressive errors [but excluding daily precipitation data series, for which the RHtests_dlyPrcp package should be used].
 It is based on the penalized maximal t test (Wang et al. 2007) and the penalized maximal F test (Wang 2008b), which are embedded in a recursive testing algorithm (Wang 2008a), with the lag-1 autocorrelation (if any) of the time series being empirically accounted for.
 The problem of uneven distribution of false alarm rate and detection power is also greatly alleviated by using empirical penalty functions (Wang et al. 2007, Wang 2008b).
 The time series being tested may have zero-trend or a linear trend throughout the whole period of record.
 A homogenous time series that is well correlated with the base series may be used as a reference series.
 However, detection of changepoints is also possible with the RHtestsV3 package when a homogenous reference series is not available.

 - Description of the QM adjustment algorithm (Wang et al. 2010, section 5)